Close

 Your rights as a service member

 The Servicemembers Civil Relief Act helps protect the legal rights of service members when they are on active duty.
-Typically, when one spouse serves divorce papers on the other, the latter must respond within a certain time period.
+Typically, when one spouse serves divorce papers to the other, the latter must respond within a certain time period.
 Under the SCRA, however:

 • Civil court or administrative proceedings may be extended if the service member shows they are unable to attend for duty reasons.